robert8138/python-deliberate-practice/README.md

 * **Immediate Feedbacks**: We have a culture of code reviews, both for IC work as well as internal package work.
 The former is harder because most DS on our team are in the R camp.
 There's also the weekly Python office hours that should be very useful.
 Find constant opportunities to get feedback as much as you can.

-## Performance Goal
+## Performance Goals

-* Learn to write pythonic code
+* **[Immediate]** Learn to write pythonic code
+* **[Shorter term, easiest to practice]** Write re-usable, modular, tested code for my data work and knowledge posts
-* Achieve efficiency and feature parity on Data Analysis using Python compared to R (longer term less important, but easier to practice)
+* **[Medium term, harder to practice]** Achieve efficiency and feature parity on Data Analysis using Python compared to R
-* Being able to apply good software engineering principle on my data work: write re-usable, modular, tested code (longer term more important, but harder to practice)
+* **[Longer term, hardest to practice]** Write tools.
+Being able to work on projects that span the entire data stack using Python, apply good software engineering principles to these projects

-## Project Goal
+## Project Goals

-* Outcome: By the end of Q4, I want to move my data stack to Python completely.
+* **Outcome**: I want to move my data stack to Python completely.
 This means my day-to-day data analysis work will be done in Python instead of R, make my code as pythonic as possible.
+Become a Contributor to Airpy / tools, and take on one bigger Python project (ML, Data Viz ...etc).

-* Curriculum: I want do everything that I can to go through all the basic materials in Pandas/Matplotlib combo.
+* **Curriculum**: I want do everything that I can to go through all the basic materials in Pandas/Matplotlib combo.
 Expose yourself to functional programming, OOP, testing in Python, or even make tools.
+Get feedbacks from Airpy team members.

-* Timeframe: Efficiency parity by end of October, One ongoing bigger Python projects by the end of the year (could be Airpy, could be a data visualization project, or a ML project).
+* **Timeframe**: Efficiency parity by end of October.
+One contribution to Airpy by Mid November.
+One ongoing big project touching different stacks in Python by the end of 2016.

 ## Project Milestones